Create and edit notebooks

 You are not limited to adding only SQL code paragraphs.
 For example, to add any markdown code, just add

 Note, that you don't need to save your edits.
-Auto-saving is triggered by various events, for example, closing a notebook or a project, or quitting the IDE.
+Auto-saving is triggered by various events, for example, closing a notebook or quitting the IDE.
 Nevertheless, you can import local notebooks and save remote notebooks on your machine.

 Export and import notebooks